thedejijoseph/winter/README.md

 weekend project: simulating a router

-like other weekend projects, this one was borne out of curiosity too new interest in networking and a deeper understanding of the web
+like other weekend projects, this one was borne out of curiosity too

+new interest in networking and a deeper understanding of the web, improving my skills in web development